 Running software (games!) on the two video outputs

-On the large display (left): RGB signal from the PERITEL adaptator.
-On the small display (right): signal from regular video composite connector.
+On the large display (left): RGB signal from the PERITEL adaptor.
+On the small display (right): signal from regular Monitor (video composite) connector.

-Since Atari considered from the start (*) that the 400 & 800 models were serious computers for learning – and not only excellent computers for gaming! –, they made the extra effort to create a specific version of the tape "An invitation to programming" especially for these PERITEL 400 & 800.
-The French version titled "Initiation à la programmation en BASIC – Version PERITEL" is not only a French translation: it also features different colours.
+Since Atari considered from the start (*) that the 400 & 800 models were serious computers for learning – and not only excellent computers for gaming! –, they made the extra effort to create a specific version of existing educational programs especially for these PERITEL Atari 400 & 800.
+These programs are not merely a French translation.
+They feature different colours, a reworked palette.
 This update was needed because all the colours had to be reconsidered, and selected according to their luminosity.
-Later, another French version of "Initiation à la programmation en BASIC" will be released for the XL computers, this time matching the original colours of the "An invitation to programming" tape.
+Later, other versions of these educational programs will be re-released in French for the XL computers, this time matching the original colours of the original tapes.

 (*) The first cartridge, CXL4001, is "Educational System – Master cartridge".
 Then comes "Basic" (CXL4002), then "Assembler editor" (CXL4003), then the first game "Basketball" (CXL4004).